keyan-m/plutus-js-bridge/README.md

    $ cabal install plutus-bridge-app
    ```

-4. The application expects the output JavaScript file as its first argument,
+4. The application expects path of the output JavaScript file as its first
-   followed by its reference JSON files for function generation:
+   argument, followed by its reference JSON files for function generation:
    ```bash
    $ plutus-bridge-app js/datums.js json/makeDatumA.json json/makeDatumB.json
    ```